 The UNF MPH Program is nationally accredited by the Council on Education for Public Health (CEPH).
 Graduates are eligible to become Certified in Public Health (CPH) by passing the CPH exam offered by the National Board of Public Health Examiners (NBPHE).
 This certification is only available to graduates of CEPH accredited programs.
 Graduates are also eligible to become a Certified Health Education Specialist (CHES) by passing the exam offered by the National Commission for Health Education Credentialing (NCHEC).

 Accredited MPH programs are required to provide a Culminating Experience and a Public Health Practice Experience.
 UNF’s program accomplishes these objectives through the Capstone and Internship courses, completed in the final 2 terms of the program.
 Typical student internships are focused on planning, implementing, and/or evaluating health programs, grant writing and submission, or conducting research projects.
 Internship sites are chosen by the student.
 Sites are generally flexible in scheduling hours as most students work full time.
-A comprehensive examination is required and taken during the final semester, after completion of all other required coursework.
-Passing the exam is required to obtain the degree.
+A passing score on the Certified in Public

 The MPH Program is offered in a hybrid format - students can complete the program in two years meeting on campus one night per week on average.
 The Program admits one cohort of students each fall semester.
 Students may opt for the full time or part-time sequence.
 The full time program can be completed in 2 years (including fall, spring, and summer terms).
 The part-time sequence can be completed in 3 years.
 Each course is offered in one of three ways: 1) face-to-face; 2) distance learning (DL); or 3) hybrid.
 Face-to-face courses meet on UNF campus, typically one night per week, 6:00-8:45pm.
 DL courses are offered online.
 Hybrid courses are a combination of the first two methods, with no more than half of classes meeting face-to-face.
 This format makes the UNF MPH Program very accessible to those working full time while still providing meaningful interaction with faculty and peers.